box/developer.box.com/content/guides/webhooks/manage/triggers.md

 ---
-rank: 4
+rank: 6
-tag: webhooks
 related_endpoints:
 - post_webhooks
 related_guides:
-- automation-and-events/webhooks/create-a-webhook
+- webhooks/manage/create
 required_guides:
-- automation-and-events/webhooks/create-a-webhook
+- webhooks/manage/create
 alias_paths: []
 ---

 # List of event types

-The following is a list of event triggers available when creating webhooks.
+The following is a list of events that can trigger webhooks.
 Some events are only available for files, while others are only available for folders.

 <!-- markdownlint-disable line-length -->